bruno1502m/bruno1502m.github.io/README.md

 Secondly, CSS positioning is painful.
 But I found W3Schools website to be a very useful resource in explaining the fundamentals of web design.
 I used a template of a simple website from there, but I modified it accordingly.
 However, when I added a scrolling feature with a fixed navigation bar, the position of many components changed.
 Thus, I spent a lot of time organizing a website’s layout to ensure that it is functionally responsive.

 I'm pleased with the website!
 It was a great introductory assignment to the fundamentals of web development.
-I think it is easier for me to navigate through many features of HTML, CSS and JavaScript after understanding the general picture and structure of a website.
+Now I think it is easier for me to navigate through many features of HTML, CSS and JavaScript after understanding the general picture and structure of a website.

 I hope to learn more about cool features of JavaScript to create more interactive and user-friendly websites!